MJHarding/blackpear-takehome/README.md

 ## Approach

 - Spin up a simple node API on main branch following a basic 3 tier architecture for clear separation of concerns.
 Simulate feature Pull request with the acceptance criteria, discussion points etc on a new branch.
+Due to personal time constraints I focused on funtionality over a full TDD approach with 100% coverage, which is how I would tackle this in a work environment.
+A basic jest test for Observation service has been written as an example of how tests could be added.

-## Architecture Overview: Modified MVC with Dependency Injection and Versioned API URLs
+## Architecture Overview: Layered Architecture and Versioned API URLs

 ### Why Versioned API URL instead of header versioning?